Site Menu

 There's no brass section and no choir, only strings.
 This frees Gordon Jenkins to do some of his best work, distilling his style to its essence as the songs and Nat's vocals distill the subject of love to a romantic ideal.
 Here is love looked towards as an ideal and as something one is in; later, Nat and Gordon would be reunited to take this theme to the next stage with The Very Thought of You.

-Despite how easily such work treads the line from romantic to schmaltz, Love Is The Thing proves incredibly successful and consistent.
-After fifty years and numerous recordings by other artists, the performances here of Stardust and When I Fall In Love are still definitive.
-There's a magic ambiance that just can't be recaptured by anyone else.
-Those two tracks would have made the project worthwhile, but there are still more wonderful moments, including a particularly enchanting When Sunny Gets Blue and a surprisingly good rendition of Fats Waller's normally quite upbeat Ain't Misbehavin' as a slow ballad.
+Despite how easily such work treads the line from romantic to schmaltz, Love is the Thing proves incredibly successful and consistent.
+For as richly romantic as the material and settings are, the sensibilities informing the performances, arrangements and production are of unerringly high quality with tasteful directness and restraint.
+After fifty years and numerous recordings by other artists, the performances here of Stardust and When I Fall in Love are still definitive.
+Those two tracks would have made the project worthwhile, but there are still more wonderful moments, including a particularly enchanting When Sunny Gets Blue and a surprise recasting of Fats Waller's normally quite upbeat Ain't Misbehavin' as a slow ballad.

 The title song may be the weakest of the lot, but it perfectly sums up the album's theme.
 Or thing?